 As anyone with experience in the business world can attest, many projects take longer than planned, come in over budget, and deliver fewer benefits than promised.
 Researchers estimate that as many as 70 percent of projects fail in some critical way.
 Why is the project failure rate so high?
 Of course, there are many answers to this question, but one major difference between successful projects and those that fail is the presence of a skilled project manager.

-A master's degree in Project Management offers a deeper, richer curriculum than other project managment certificates available.
+A master's degree in Project Management offers a deeper, richer curriculum than other project management certificates available.
 Our program also focuses on the knowledge and skills required to be an effective leader with an emphasis in leading global and distributed teams.
 A major component of a project manager's role in any industry is to provide guidance and leadership for a given project.
 In an increasingly global work environment, an international perspective and an understanding of how to handle distributed teams are critical skills.

-St. Scholastica's online Master of Science in Project Management program builds on our leadership and experience in leadership, change management and technology.
+St. Scholastica's online Master of Science in Project Management program builds on our experience in leadership, change management and technology.
 The successful track record of graduates from our MBA, M.A. in Management and IT Leadership programs positions us well to offer a project management degree that emphasizes ethical decision making, social responsibility, global awareness and professional excellence.

 Project Managers have opportunities across a variety of industries including construction management, computer and information systems management, engineering management or a number of other management roles.
 The master's in project management is designed to build on your current professional experience, providing you with the organizational, technical, and leadership skills necessary to bring large projects to completion.